vtenfys/notion-linux/README.md

 # Notion DEB Builder

-Build Notion packages for Ubuntu/Debian.
+Build Notion packages for Ubuntu/Debian, using resources extracted from Notion's Windows or macOS packages.

 ## Prebuilt packages